NMRTeamTBI/MultiNMRFit/doc/quickstart.rst

 Data types include **pseudo2D**, **list of 1Ds** and **txt data**.

-.. note:: MultiNMRFit silently overwrites (results and processing) files if they already exist.
+.. warning:: MultiNMRFit silently overwrites (results and processing) files if they already exist.
 So take care to copy your results elsewhere or to change the output path and/or filename if you want to protect them from overwriting.

 Library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^